 - Strep Throat-Students being treated for strep throat must be kept home a minimum of 24 hours after treatment begins. - Conjunctivitis/Pink Eye- Students may return to school after 3 doses of antibiotic treatment. - Vomiting and Diarrhea- Students should be kept home for 24 hours after episodes of gastrointestinal distress. - Fever-Students should be fever free without the use of fever reducing medication for 24 hours prior to returning to school. - Head Lice-Please notify the school nurse if your child contracts head lice.
 We will notify parents of any head lice concerns and serve as a resource for treatment.
 Please do not keep children out of school for this very common childhood condition.

 COMMUNICATION

 Registration

 All students are registered through our Central Office.
-Contact Peg Slattery at 781-639-3140 ext.
-10102
+Contact the Registrar at registrar@marbleheadschools.org

 Aspen